JiscRDSS/rdss-message-api-specification/README.md

 ### Institutional Repositories

-Upon receiving a `MetadataCreate` or `MetadataUpdate` payload, an IR **MUST** either create a work or item using the metadata contained within the payload, or update an existing work or item by applying the modified fields within the payload, respectively.
+Upon receiving a `MetadataCreate` or `MetadataUpdate` payload, an institutional repository **MUST** either create a work or item using the metadata contained within the payload, or update an existing work or item by applying the modified fields within the payload, respectively.

 It is possible for a metadata payload to contain no files.
 This is known as a "metadata only" record, and a work or item **MUST** still be created using the values contained within the payload.

-Upon receiving a `MetadataDelete` payload, an IR **MUST** remove the visibility of that work or item from the view of regular users.
+Upon receiving a `MetadataDelete` payload, an institutional repository **MUST** remove the visibility of that work or item from the view of regular users.

-To achieve this, it is **RECOMMENDED** that the metadata represented by the payload and its associated files are completely removed from the IR, however it is understood that this is not always feasible and potentially contrary to the purpose of the repository.
+To achieve this, it is **RECOMMENDED** that the metadata represented by the payload and its associated files are completely removed from the institutional repository, however it is understood that this is not always feasible and potentially contrary to the purpose of the repository.

 ### Preservation Systems

-Upon receiving a `MetadataCreate` or `MetadataUpdate` payload, a PS **MUST** generate a preservation item which contains both the metadata contained within the payload and any files referenced by that metadata.
+Upon receiving a `MetadataCreate` or `MetadataUpdate` payload, a preservation system **MUST** generate a preservation item which contains both the metadata contained within the payload and any files referenced by that metadata.

-`MetadataDelete` payloads **SHOULD** be ignored by PS's, however a PS **MAY** apply a flag or marker to the preserved object in order to indicate that a delete was requested for that particular object.
+`MetadataDelete` payloads **SHOULD** be ignored by preservation systems, however a preservation system **MAY** apply a flag or marker to the preserved object in order to indicate that a delete was requested for that particular object.

 ## File Download Behaviour